In Praise of Japanese SLR Cameras

 Zatopek may have been the most famous athlete in the world in the late 1940s and early 1950s.
 Few could match his talent and charisma—he was the Muhammad Ali of his generation.
 Even after his competitors copied his tactics and started surpassing him, he remained a national hero.
 It seemed everyone wanted to meet him and feel the warmth of his personality.

 The story that best demonstrates Zatopek’s generosity has him handing a small package to Australian runner Ron Clarke after Clarke visited Emil in Prague in 1966.
-Clarke had competed at a high level internationally but had come away empty-handed.
-Zatopek had been the perfect host, readily sharing his training advice.
+Clarke competed at a high level internationally but had always come up empty-handed.
+Zatopek was the perfect host, readily sharing his training advice.
 Clarke assumed Zatopek had given him something he wanted smuggled out of the Iron Curtain.
 In fact, it was one of Zatopek’s 1952 Olympic gold medals.
-“Because you deserve it,” read the simple inscription.
+“Because you deserve it,” read the inscription.

 Despite the constraints imposed by the Czech regime, Zatopek travelled the world.
 In fact, he became a sort of role model for socialist ideals.
 And it’s here where his story gets a bit hazy.
 Depending on who one believes, Zatopek was either a naive pawn of the regime or a committed agent.
 He was an officer in the Czech army, so it’s hard to totally accept the former view.
 However, he had managed to tread a fine line for a long time, apparently avoiding any suspicion of his commitment just by being his gregarious self.
 Or perhaps by mouthing the words that were expected of him.